grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -ingest-storage.kafka.records-per-fetch
   [records_per_fetch: <int> | default = 128]

+  # When enabled, the fetch request MaxBytes field is computed using the
+  # compressed size of previous records.
+When disabled, MaxBytes is computed
+  # using uncompressed bytes.
+Different Kafka implementations interpret MaxBytes
+  # differently.
+  # CLI flag: -ingest-storage.kafka.use-compressed-bytes-as-fetch-max-bytes
+  [use_compressed_bytes_as_fetch_max_bytes: <boolean> | default = true]

 migration:
   # When both this option and ingest storage are enabled, distributors write to
   # both Kafka and ingesters.
 A write request is considered successful only when